Tips and Advice for Anyone With Braces

 Thinking about getting braces?
 Or maybe you just got your braces and you don't know quite how to deal with them yet?
 Well, you've come to the right place.

 Braces are by far the best investment I have ever made.
-I've got a long way to go still but in the year and a half that I have had braces they already made a huge difference.
+I've got a long way to go still, but in the year and a half that I have had braces, they've already made a huge difference.
 People I went to high school with don't even recognize me anymore.
-But braces can be annoying and irritating and painful.
-Here are tips and advice I've learned over the last year and a half on how to deal with those braces and survive the years of a mouth full of metal.
+But braces can be annoying, irritating, and painful.
+Here are some tips and advice I've learned over the last year and a half on how to deal with those braces and survive the years of a mouth full of metal.

 Tips for Finding an Orthodontist

 Usually your dentist will recommend an orthodontist or two who would be an excellent choice for your care, but you do not have to go with who they recommend.
 Before you start your treatment plan, the orthodontist will sit down with you and explain what kind of treatment they have in store for you.
 This includes how long they intend for you to wear the braces, whether or not you need surgery or teeth pulled, or if you need any special devices, etc.

 If you do not like the plan being offered to you, get a second opinion.
 Go to the other orthodontist recommended by your dentist.
 Or ask friends and family who have had braces who they went to and what their experiences were.
 Find out who they recommend and see if a name doesn't come up twice.
 You can search for reliable reviews online until you find another orthodontist too.

 At this point you might be thinking that you've already paid for all the x-rays and pictures of your teeth at the first doctor you visited and you don't want to pay twice for those.
 However, you can ask for copies of those x-rays and give them to a new expert for a second opinion, or you can have those documents sent directly to whoever you chose.